pslucas0212/OpenShiftOnVMWare-Part-1/README.md

 - During this OpenShift installation, OpenShift skips creating an internal image registry since it isn't aware of shareable object storage that you might be using with a quick installation like in this example.
 For our openshift cluster, we will use the available VMWare datastore to define storage for our cluster.

-- Verify there is not a registry pod
+- Verify there is not an image registry pod
 ```
 $ oc get pods -n openshift-image-registry -l docker-registry=default
 ```